WalletWasabi/WasabiDoc/docs/FAQ/FAQ-Installation.md

 On Linux and OSX you can just add some parameters to the Wasabi executable and it'll act like a daemon, on Windows you have to use `wassabeed.exe` from Program Files.
 You may want to start with `--help`.
 :::

-## Further Questions

-- How do I install the Wasabi backend server?